olgab/waisdamissions/docs/intro.md

 * `Route 66` -> `route66`
 * `well-known` -> `wellknown`

 Normalizing tags before comparing them makes differences in capitals, whitespace use and accents irrelevant.
+Waisda?'s implementation of normalization can be found in method `TagEntry.normalize`.

 Two normalized tag entries `(t1, t2)` match if all of the following conditions are met: